microsoft/pbiworkshops/Day After Dashboard in a Day/DataModeling.md

 <font size="6">✅ Lab check</font>

-With the SQL endpoint we are able to run ad-hoc SQL queries atop of our tables and visualize our results all within a browser session.
+With the SQL endpoint we are able to run ad-hoc SQL queries atop of our tables and visualize our results using DirectQuery mode all within a browser session.
 In the next section we want to focus on modeling our data and preparing it for analysis.

 ### Create relationships